rawildman/generic-type-erasure/README.md

-# generic-type-erasure
+# TypeErased: A prototype for a generic type erasure wrapper in c++.

 ## Introduction

-A prototype for a generic type erasure wrapper in c++.

 The purpose of this wrapper is to help alleviate some of the boiler-plate code necessary for some implementations of type erasure.
 The wrapper `gte::TypeErased` can be constructed with any object that has member functions that match the signatures provided to the wrapper declaration.